Converting Centimeters to Feet: A thorough look

 -

 Round (if necessary): Round the answer to the appropriate number of decimal places based on the context of your measurement.
-For example, in construction, rounding to two decimal places might be sufficient, while scientific applications might require greater precision.
+Here's one way to look at it: in construction, rounding to two decimal places might be sufficient, while scientific applications might require greater precision.

 Practical Applications: Where is this Conversion Used?